2026 Ugandan general election: Candidates

-In June 2025, incumbent president Yoweri Museveni, who has been in office since 1986, announced his candidacy for another presidential term.
+In June 2025 incumbent president Yoweri Museveni, who has been in office since 1986, announced his candidacy for another (seventh) presidential term.
 He was formally declared the candidate of his party, the National Resistance Movement the following month and was recognised by the election commission on 23 September 2025.

-On 18 August 2025, the National Unity Platform (NUP) and the Democratic Party (DP) applied to register candidates for the presidential election.
-On 24 September, the electoral commission nominated Robert Kyagulanyi Ssentamu Alias Bobi Wine to run for president.
-Kyagulanyi also contested in the 2021 general election and came out second.
-He however denied the results of the election citing irregularities such as vote rigging and went on to file a presidential election petition in the Supreme Court but later withdrew it.
+On 18 August 2025 the National Unity Platform (NUP) and the Democratic Party (DP) applied to register candidates for the presidential election.
+On 24 September, the Electoral Commission nominated Robert Kyagulanyi Ssentamu, known professionally as Bobi Wine, to run for president.

+Kyagulanyi previously contested in the 2021 general election and came second.
+He denied the results of the election, citing irregularities such as vote rigging and went on to file a presidential election petition in the Supreme Court but later withdrew it.

-Other candidates nominated by the Electoral commission to contest for Presidency include;
+Four women, including Yvonne Mpambara, gained enough signatures to be considered as potential candidates.
+None of them were ultimately nominated by the Electoral Commission.
+Other candidates nominated by the Electoral Commission to contest for Presidency include;